Considerations when planning an extension

 One of the first things that a good building firm will do before you even start the build process is to find out the purpose of the extension.
 Understanding what you want to use the new space for will greatly help with the planning process.
 Usually extensions are undertaken for the following reasons:

-- To create some much needed space in the short term before moving to a new home once finances and circumstances change
+- Create some much needed space in the short term before moving to a new home once finances and circumstances change

-- Or sometimes clients find their ideal home, move in and decide that they want to make some alterations by adding a new open plan kitchen diner, creating a home office or adding on another bedroom.
+- Alterations or an upgrade by adding a new open plan kitchen diner, a home office or adding on another bedroom

-One of the most significant factors to think about when it comes to your extension project is of course the budget.
-Without setting a proper budget you will waste valuable design time.
+One of the most significant factors to think about when it comes to your extension project is the budget.
 It’s important to be realistic when thinking about your extension.
-If you set a budget from the outset and you let your builder know this, they are experienced in delivering projects under budget and offering clients the best value that they can.
-Many people want much more than what they can actually achieve with their budget and unless you let your contractor know what this is it is very difficult for them to tell you whether your expectations are realistic or not.
-Also factor in VAT if your builder charges this because the VAT amounts can soon add up.
+Setting a budget and communicating this with your builder can not only save design time, but also expectations on the project – and whether or not they are realistic.
+Also factor in VAT if your builder charges this because the VAT can soon add up.
 The overall cost of an extension depending on what you want is between £1000 and £1250 per square meter for building.
 However, this is just a guide and the actual cost will vary depending on how complex your project is and the finish that you want to achieve.

 When an extension is properly planned and constructed it can take many months to get from the design and planning phase through to completion.
 Usually it takes 4-6 weeks for the survey and design, 8-10 weeks to process any planning applications, 4-6 weeks to create working drawings and submit these for approval to building control, 2-4 weeks to tender a project and then the build time.
 You may start to navigate through the planning process, and you are notified that something in the design must be changed and this can cause delays to the process for weeks or sometimes months until an alternative is considered and submitted.
 Good building firms and architects are likely to foresee any issues in the process and they will be read to address them if they do.
 If you want to start your project in the summer, it is recommended that you start the planning process long before this time and you get your builder in place so they can start when you want them to.

 Another factor to consider in terms of timescale is whether the work needs to be completed in stages.
 This may be important if you are living in your home through the construction process.
 Other things that you need to think about which could delay progress include the weather and availability of resources.
-Certain materials may need to be ordered well in advance, but any established building firm will know this and plan in good time.
+Certain materials may need to be ordered well in advance so communicating with your building firm is key.

 There are several questions to ask to determine whether your extension will affect any neighbouring properties: